 Language courses in the spring semester 2021

 This page informs you about current measures related to the coronavirus pandemic.
 FAQs and answers can be found at the bottom of the page.
-The information is updated regularly; the most recent update was on 2 December 2020.
+The information is updated regularly; the most recent update was on 11 May 2021.

-Should the progress of the pandemic allow it, semester courses (that start from 1 March 2021 onwards) will once again be held regularly on site according to the directives of the Corona Task Force of the University of Basel.
+Should the progress of the pandemic allow it, semester courses (that start from 24 September onwards) will once again be held regularly on site according to the directives of the Corona Task Force of the University of Basel.
 The course type can change at any time (digital ⇔ on site), a change about which course participants will be informed by e-mail.
 Please note that some courses are digital only regardless of the pandemic situation.
 The individual course announcements indicate whether a course is envisaged to be conducted digitally or face-to-face.
 Pay attention to the designation DIGITAL.
 Courses announced as digital are bindingly conducted as such.

 The measures formulated here have been developed in collaboration with the Office of the Vice President for Education.

 The ability of our participants to study is very important to us: we want to create optimal conditions for them to learn languages in virtual classrooms.
 Below you will find constantly updated information and tips on how course participants can master these challenges and benefit from the courses.
 Help us make digital teaching succeed!